Concepts

 editor and therefore is not output of any function.

-concept is very important in Matrex, because base matrices represent the
+This concept is very important in Matrex, because base matrices

 Function: